Cryde/noise/README.md

-# perlin-noise-generator
+# Noise functions

 ## Description
-Heightmaps generator on PHP using perlin-noise algorithm.
+Generate array of noise values.

-This package is just an upgrade of https://github.com/A1essandro/perlin-noise-generator to support higher PHP version.
+This package replicate some noise functions part of https://github.com/mario-deluna/php-glfw but in raw PHP (based on this implementation: https://github.com/nothings/stb/blob/master/stb_perlin.h)

-In the future it might contain decoupled function
+If you want to use the previous upgrade implementation of https://github.com/A1essandro/perlin-noise-generator you can install the `0.0.1` version

 ## Requirements
 This package is only supported on PHP 8.4 and above.